-This privacy notice was published on 22nd November 2023 and last updated on 22nd November 2023
+This privacy notice was published on 22nd November 2023.

 I continually review my privacy practices and may change this policy from time to time.
 When I do it will be placed on my profile page on Chambers website

 Contact Details